psy0rz/zfs_autobackup/README.md

     backupfs1
 ```

-The post-snapshot commands are ALWAYS executed, even if a pre-snapshot command or the actual snapshot fail.

-A failure of a post-snapshot command is non-fatal and will be ignored.
-The remaining post-snapshot commands wont be executed in that case.
+Failure handling during pre/post commands:

+* If a pre-command fails, zfs-autobackup will exit with an error. (after executing the post-commands)
+* All post-commands are always executed.
+Even if the pre-commands or actual snapshot have failed.
+This way you can be sure that stuff is always cleanedup and unfreezed.

 ## Tips